tyrinlewis123/circularity/README.md

 Same thing here, the keyword `function` tells us we're declaring a function, and the `{ }` braces that follow it represent the _body_ or _code block_ of the `function`.
 The code inside these braces is the _block_ of code that will be executed each time the function is invoked.

-You should alway pay attention to blocks of code and their `{ }` braces _ you MUST always have an opening AND closing brace, otherwise the JavaScript interpreter will throw an error or your IDE will complain.
+Pay close attention to blocks of code and their `{ }` braces: you MUST always have an opening AND closing brace, otherwise the JavaScript interpreter will throw an error or your IDE will complain.

 Great stuff, we're going to use the `while` loop to draw and initialize our circles.
 Before we get there, let's first declare our app's required variables.